Call Now: (847) 796-6685

-We are a licensed home agency here at Assisting Hands Home Care, which means there are a number of built-in benefits you as a potential client will receive when working with us.
-To understand them, let’s first take a look at common alternatives:
+We are a licensed home agency, which means there are a number of built-in benefits you as a potential client will receive when working with us.
+Let’s first take a look at common alternatives:

 - Informal Home Care Services: This care is provided by a loved one.
 About 65 million Americans provide these services, and roughly 25% report they are in poor health.
 This is because of the added stressors involved with caring for a loved one while still taking care of other day-to-day responsibilities (such as providing for immediate family members and going to work).

 - Professional Care Provided by an Individual: Individual caregivers are helpful, but they have a disadvantage: they are only one person.
 If they need to cancel, you will be left scrambling to find a replacement.
 You are also responsible for hiring and firing these caregivers.

-When you work with a home care agency, you have a number of qualified caregivers to choose from, you do not need to worry about rescheduling, and your loved ones can benefit from a larger variety of services.
+When working with a home care agency, there are a number of qualified caregivers from which to choose, not having to worry about rescheduling, and your loved ones can benefit from a variety of services.

 Non-Medical Home Health Care

-Our Assisting Hands Home Care caregivers are qualified to help with any non-medical needs.
+Our Assisting Hands caregivers are qualified to help with non-medical needs.
 We cannot provide injections or bandage changing services because our caregivers are not certified nurses, but we can assist with medication reminders and getting to and from doctor’s appointments, for example.
 Our caregivers are also trained in first aid and CPR and must pass a stringent screening process before working with clients.